Minimum WageMinimum Wage API

 https://api.apiverve.com/v1/minimumwage

-Here are examples of how to call the Minimum Wage API in different programming languages:
+How to call the Minimum Wage API in different programming languages.

 cURL Request